ray-project/ray/doc/source/installation.rst

    * - Variant
      - Description
-   * - -gpu
-     - These are based off of an NVIDIA CUDA image.
-They require the Nvidia Docker Runtime.
    * - -cpu
      - These are based off of an Ubuntu image.
+   * - -cuXX
+     - These are based off of an NVIDIA CUDA image with the specified CUDA version.
+They require the Nvidia Docker Runtime.
+   * - -gpu
+     - Aliases to a specific ``-cuXX`` tagged image.
    * - <no tag>
      - Aliases to ``-cpu`` tagged images